 - New CIT: $300 (14 and 15 year olds are eligible for Thursday overnight add-on @ $65)

 - Ring 2 CIT (by invitation only): $250 (includes Thursday overnight)

-- Additional weeks as a CIT are $50/week and must be approved by the Camp Director.
+- Additional weeks as a CIT do not carry a fee but must be approved by the Camp Director.